fbpx

 Many companies have started adopting the metaverse, where they can interact with their employees and other networks through avatars in private and public environments.

-The recruitment industry is still catching up.
+The recruitment industry is still catching up with modern recruiting innovations.
 One such example is the metaverse job fair hosted by Hirect.

 Organizing job fairs where recruiters and all attendees are avatars, displaying job ads in the gaming setups, attending exhibitions in the digital workspace without physical presence, etc., is possible because of metaverse technology.